The HOPE-De Anza program partnership began in 1975, one of the earliest such community college programs in California.

 Once enrolled, it is the expectation that students attend through the entire quarter period, after which they may re-enroll for the next quarter (see Enrollment section, below.)

 Students typically attend Monday through Friday from 8:30 a.m. to 2:30 p.m.

 If interested in attending HOPE-De Anza programs, current SARC or DR clients should contact their SARC Case Manager or DR Counselor.
 For those who are not clients, contact their local SARC or DR office to start the client application process.

 Students enroll for one quarter length session at a time.
 To continue in the following quarter session's classes, students must re-enroll quarterly.
 Re-enrollment takes place at each HOPE site and is facilitated by the De Anza instructor.

 What is the Cost?

 Fees for Class Enrollment

 Community college enrollment fees are set by the state of California.
 However, for most HOPE-De Anza students there is no cost to enroll or the fee is very nominal.

 Students referred for the program by the Regional Center or Department of Rehabilitation may be eligible for agency funding for the program.
 Most students receiving Social Security Disability Income (SSDI ) or Supplemental Security Income (SSI) qualify for fee assistance through the Board of Governor's Grant Waiver (BOG-W program.)
 The HOPE-De Anza staff will provide assistance in applying for this and can provide additional information.

-The HOPE-De Anza program is one of four programs that comprise De Anza's Disability Support Programs and Services Division.
-Three on-campus programs offer services and classes on the college's main Cupertino campus .
+The HOPE-De Anza is a program in De Anza's Disability Support Programs and Services (DSPS) Division.
+DSPS on-campus programs offer services and classes on the college's main Cupertino campus .
 These services and classes address the needs and goals of college students with disabilities who are enrolled and matriculating in the academic and vocational programs at the community college.